bunx

 }

-These executables are commonly plain JavaScript files marked with a shebang line to indicate which program should be used to execute them.
-The following file indicates that it should be executed with node.
+These executables are commonly plain JavaScript files marked with a shebang line naming the program that should run them.
+The following file runs with node.

 dist/index.js